 However, flash forward four months and I’m still coming to terms with my postpartum body.

 I knew my belly wouldn’t immediately flatten out, but I didn’t expect it to look as deflated as it does.
 I guess it makes sense though, there was a six-pound human in there and now there’s not.
-While I have started exercising more regularly and returning to a more healthy diet, almost all of my pre-pregnancy clothes still don’t fit.
-Case in point: I recently tried on a pair of white jeans and ripped them.
-I knew I was still too heavy to fit into them, but I thought just maybe, because these jeans were a little big on me before.
-Wrong.
+While I have started exercising more regularly and returning to a more balanced diet, almost all of my pre-pregnancy clothes still don’t fit.
+Case in point: I recently tried on a pair of favorite white jeans and ripped them.
+I knew I was still too heavy to fit into them, but I thought just maybe.
+I was wrong.
 I just had to laugh at the situation.

 I am working to get back to a place where I feel like myself.
-Especially because I was so fit before baby, some days — where my son is the smiley, happy baby who sleeps peacefully in his stroller so I can get a workout in — are easier than others.
-Then we have days where he refuses to go down for a nap and works himself into such a state because of it, wailing at the top of his lungs until he falls asleep from exhaustion.
-Those days I have to fight back tears.
+Especially because I was so active before I had my baby.
+Some days — where my son is the smiley, happy child who sleeps peacefully in his stroller so I can get a workout in — are easier than others.
+Then we have days where he refuses to go down for a nap, and works himself into such a state because of it… wailing at the top of his lungs until he falls asleep from exhaustion.
+Those days I have to fight back my own tears.

-I’m taking it one day at a time and learning to not be so hard on myself on those days when I look in my closet and absolutely nothing works because it either can’t fit or isn’t breastfeeding friendly.
-Hey, it took nine months to grow this baby, so I have to be realistic in losing the baby weight.
-I’m also celebrating my wins: the six miles I ran on Sunday (the farthest I’d gone since I got pregnant!) and the seven more pounds I’ve lost.
+I’m taking it one day at a time though and learning to not be so hard on myself on those days when I look in my closet and absolutely nothing works because it either can’t fit or isn’t breastfeeding friendly.
+Hey, it took nine months to grow this baby, and I changed mentally and physically.
+It’s going to take some time to get me feeling like me again.
+In the meantime, I’m celebrating my wins: the six miles I ran on Sunday (the farthest I’d gone since I got pregnant!).
 I’m also thankful to have such a great support system, from my husband to our families and friends, who keep reminding me that I’m doing a great job on the hard days when I feel like I’m doing anything but.

 Ravelle Worthington is a wife, momma to two, and the founder of Mommy Brain.
 Follow her on Instagram here.